Why Social Media “Likes” Don’t Always Mean Success

 Facebook launched their newsfeed algorithm change that shifted the way businesses and marketers look at social media.
 Mark Zuckerberg announced that they were prioritizing content from friends over content from brands, businesses, and media.
 This was the first algorithm changed that sparked a lot of controversy and discussion.

-Instagram followed suit with their algorithm change that removed the reverse chronological order.
+Owned by Facebook, Instagram followed suit with their algorithm change that removed the reverse chronological order around 2016.
 They began showing users what they thought they wanted to see based on the relationship with the poster and the timeliness of the post.
 Due to the overall negative feedback from users, Instagram made a tweak to show newer content first, but you still won’t see every post from those you are following.

 Although there has been less news around LinkedIn’s algorithm, they too prioritize relevancy to you over recent posts.
 But a feature that LinkedIn does offer is the ability to toggle between top posts and recent posts, allowing users to control whether they see relevant or recent content.
 Top posts are determined by personal connections, interest relevance, and engagement probability.